 Effective January 1, 2006, the Company adopted the fair value recognition provisions of SFAS No. 123(R), "Share-Based Payment" using the modified prospective transition method and therefore has not restated prior periods' results as a result of the adoption of this pronouncement.
-Under this transition method, stock-based compensation expense during the year ended December 31, 2006 included compensation expense for all stock-based compensation awards granted prior to, but not yet vested as of January 1, 2006, and was based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123.
-Stock-based compensation expense for all share-based payment awards granted after January 1, 2006 was based on the grant date fair value estimated in accordance with the provisions of SFAS No. 123(R).
+Under this transition method, stock-based compensation expense during the year ended December 31, 2006 included compensation expense during the year ended December 31, 2006, and was based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123.
+Stock-based compensation expense during the year ended December 31, 2006, and was based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123.
+Stock-based compensation expense for all share-based payment awards granted after January 1, 2006 was based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123.
+Stock-based in accordance with the provisions of SFAS No. 123(R).
 The Company recognized these compensation costs net of a forfeiture rate of 7.5% and recognized the compensation costs for only those shares expected to vest on a straight-line basis over the requisite service period of the award.
 In general, the Company's stock options vest ratably over a four-year period.
-The Company estimated the forfeiture rate for the year ended December 31, 2006 based on its historical experience during the preceding three years.
+The Company estimated the forfeiture rate of the year ended December 31, 2006 based on its historical experience during the preceding three years.

-Prior to the adoption of SFAS No. 123(R), tax deduction benefits relating to stock-based compensation were presented in the Company's consolidated statements of cash flows as operating cash flows, along with other tax cash flows, in accordance with the provisions of Emerging Issues Task Force ("EITF") No. 00-15, "Classification in the Statement of Cash Flows of the Income Tax Benefit Received by a Company upon Exercise of a Nonqualified Employee Stock Option."
+Prior to the adoption of SFAS No. 123(R), tax deduction benefits relating to stock-based compensation were presented in the Company's consolidated statements of cash flows as operating eash flows, along with other tax cash flows, in accordance with the provisions of Emerging Issues Task Force ("EITF") No. 00-15, "Classification in the Statement of Cash Flows of the Income Tax Benefit Received by a Company upon Exercise of a Nonqualified Employee Stock Option."
 SFAS No. 123(R) supersedes EITF No. 00-15, amends SFAS No. 95, "Statement of Cash Flows," and requires tax benefits relating to excess stock-based compensation deductions to be prospectively presented in the Company's consolidated statements of cash flows as financing cash flows instead of operating cash flows.
 The Company is currently in a net operating loss tax position; hence tax benefits resulting from stock-based compensation deductions in excess of amounts reported for financial reporting purposes were not recognized in financing cash flows during the year ended December 31, 2006.